-The Central AlabamaWorks!
-Board is largely comprised with representation from small employers which primarily represent in-demand occupations, thus ensuring that the needs of the small business sector will at the forefront of board decisions.
-The Central AlabamaWorks Board works closely with Commerce Workforce Division staff who work full time with the Alabama Workforce Council which is comprised of business representation from each of the states 7 workforce regions.
+The recently appointed Central AlabamaWorks Board is comprised mostly of representation from small employers which primarily represent in-demand occupations, thus insuring that the needs of the small business sector will at the forefront of board decisions.
+The Central AlabamaWorks Board works closely with Commerce Workforce Division staff who work full time with the Alabama Regional Workforce Council which is comprised of business representation from each of the states 7 workforce regions.
 This partnership allows even greater input into the needs of employers within Region 5.